caspercrause/Police-Incident-Reports/README.md

 # Police Department Incident Reports: 2018 to Present

 This dataset includes incident reports that have been filed as of January 1, 2018.
 These reports are filed by officers or self-reported by members of the public using SFPD’s online reporting system.
-The reports are categorized into the following groups based on how the report was received and the type of incident.

 ## Disclaimer: